ALIVEcorp/SoloS/readme.md

 - Enable "replay" functionality to step through agent execution traces for debugging and auditing

 Phase 3 - Autonomous Agent Ecosystems
-- Singular Registry & Discovery service for Singular agents to find and interact with each other
+- SoloS Registry & Discovery service for SoloS agents to find and interact with each other
 - Define standards for agent coordination, delegation, and mutual verification of task completion

 Phase 4 - Multi-Agent Communication Protocols
-- Define standard schemas for logging messages passed between Singular-enabled agents based on Activity Pub
+- Define standard schemas for logging messages passed between SoloS-enabled agents based on Activity Pub
 - Implement relay network for secure, verifiable routing of inter-agent communications
 - Extend state machine to model interaction patterns and protocols between agent groups

-This road map lays out an ambitious vision for evolving Singular from a single-agent logging tool into a comprehensive framework for building transparent, accountable, and interoperable AI systems.
+This road map lays out an ambitious vision for evolving SoloS from a single-agent logging tool into a comprehensive framework for building transparent, accountable, and interoperable AI systems.
 The phased approach allows for iterative development guided by community input, with an ultimate aim of providing a robust scaffolding for provably beneficial artificial general intelligence.
 Key priorities include:

 - Driving awareness and adoption within the AI development community
 - Expanding the range and granularity of data captured in execution logs
-- Enabling secure, verifiable communication between Singular-enabled agents
+- Enabling secure, verifiable communication between SoloS-enabled agents
-- Formalizing compliance and audit standards built on Singular proofs
+- Formalizing compliance and audit standards built on SoloS proofs
 - Creating the software and economic infrastructure for thriving multi-agent ecosystems
-- Leveraging Singular as a platform for the transparent development of AGI
+- Leveraging SoloS as a platform for the transparent development of AGI

-By providing a transparent, auditable foundation for AI agent development, Singular aims to promote responsible innovation and mitigate risks as autonomous systems grow in sophistication and real-world impact.
+By providing a transparent, auditable foundation for AI agent development, SoloS aims to promote responsible innovation and mitigate risks as autonomous systems grow in sophistication and real-world impact.
 The road map represents a starting point for collaboratively advancing the technology in service of this mission.